chigkim/Flogic/README.md

 # Flogic
 Keyboard Maestro Macros for Voiceover users using Logic Pro x

 WARNING: USE AT YOUR OWN RISK!
-This is in pre-alpha cycle.
-Many things may not be working properly yet.
+This is in alpha cycle.
+Many things may not work and change frequently without notice.

+This is purely volunteers based project.
+Please consider contributing to the project.
+There are many ways you can contribute even without knowledge in programming.
+* Documentation
+* Proof reading
+* Tutorials
+* Testing
+* Ideas
+* Scripting

-## Instalation
+## Installation
 * Import the macros into Keyboard Maestro
 * Make sure main window is open on Logic
 * Make sure toolbar is shown and select custom from display mode